wso2/docs-apk/en/docs/administration/production-deployment-guideline.md

 The requirements for deploying WSO2 products can vary based on the deployment scenario and pattern.
 The recommendations in this topic are intended for general production use.

 WSO2 APK can be configured through `values.yaml` file.
 Please refer to [Customize Configurations](../setup/Customize-Configurations.md) for information on how to use a customized values file for APK deployment.
 When deploying WSO2 APK in a production environment, we strongly recommend following these guidelines.

+## Choose the correct deployment pattern

+Please refer this [document](deployment-patterns.md) on how to choose the correct pattern for you environment.

 ## Change the hostnames and vhosts